wkumari/draft-wkumari-dnsop-alt-tld/README.md

    In many cases, the creators of these alternate namespaces have chosen a convenient or descriptive string and started using it.
-These new strings are "alternate" strings and are not registered anywhere or
+These new strings are "alternate" strings and are not registered anywhere or part of the DNS.

-Kumari & Sullivan       Expires December 7, 2015                [Page 3]

-Internet-Draft               Reserve ALT TLD                   June 2015

-   part of the DNS.
 However they appear to be TLDs.
 Issues may arise if they are looked up in the DNS.
 These include:

+Kumari & Sullivan        Expires January 4, 2016                [Page 3]

+Internet-Draft               Reserve ALT TLD                   July 2015

    o  User confusion: If someone emails a link of the form
       foo.bar.pseudo-TLD to someone who does not have the necessary